 MIKE EWALL, EXECUTIVE DIRECTOR OF ENERGY JUSTICE NETWORK

 Mike Ewall is the founder and director of Energy Justice Network, a national support network for grassroots community groups fighting dirty energy and waste industry facilities such as coal power plants, ethanol plants, natural gas facilities, landfills and incinerators of every sort.
 He has been actively involved in student and community environmental justice organizing since high school in 1990.
-He's taught hundreds of workshops at college campuses and activist conferences throughout the U.S. His grassroots support work has helped many communities achieve victories against power plants, landfills, incinerators, medical waste facilities and other polluting industries.
+In 1996, he named and co-founded the Campus Coalition Concerning Chester (C-4), and has been a strong supporter of the struggle against environmental racism in Chester since first connecting with Zulene in 1994.
+At Zulene’s encouragement, he carried the work forward in her absence since 2001, and helped her rebuild CRCQL after she got back involved in 2020.
+Mike has done extensive research and advocacy, including the work that stopped the scrap tire refinery that targeted Chester in 2007.
+He leads toxic tours of Chester and campaigns across the region to ensure that Chester is no one’s dumping ground.
+His similar grassroots support work across the country has helped many communities achieve victories against power plants, landfills, incinerators, medical waste facilities and other polluting industries.